Ozi97/CarND-Behavioral-Cloning-P3/README.md

 ## 1. Data Recording and Augmentation

-Desptite multiple attempts, and multiple laps of driving forwards and backwards using a keyboard I was not able to train a good model.
+Despite multiple attempts and laps of driving forwards and backwards using a keyboard; I was not able to train a good model.
 At best I could only reach the bridge.
 So I switched over to dataset provided by udacity.

-Along with the centere image I used left and right camera images as well.
-The steering output for left and right images had to be adjusted by a small angle to match the steering angle.
+Along with the centre image, left and right camera images were utilized as well.This increased the amount of data.
+The steering output for left and right images had to be adjusted by a small angle to match the actual steering angle.
 The final model had an adjustment angle of 0.3.

 # Preprocessing

-Frames were normalized normalized using using keras's lambda layer to lower losses.
+Frames were normalized using using keras's lambda layer to lower losses.
 Cropping2D layer was used to remove irrelevent parts which sped up training.
 Images were cropped by 70 px from top (sky, trees) and 25px from bottom (car hood).

 ![Cropping Example](https://d17h27t6h515a5.cloudfront.net/topher/2017/February/5892a531_cropped-image/cropped-image.jpg)

 # Model Architecture

-Ater having poor results with LeNet, I used the end to end model described by Nvidia in [this paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
+Ater having poor results with LeNet, I used the end to end model described by Nvidia in [this paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf = 500x).

 I tranied my model on hpc cluster's front node.
 Training was alot faster than it was on my PC.
 But it would have been a lot faster, if I had access to its gpu as well.